xfap/awesome-dailytools/README.md

 ## Monitor Control

-> may for multiple diplay and desktop computer users...
+> may for multiple display and desktop computer users...

 **windows**
 - [Monitorian](https://github.com/emoacht/Monitorian) A Windows desktop tool to adjust the brightness of multiple monitors with ease